 Fajita Pasta Bake

-Fajita pasta bake combines all the savory flavors of fajitas in a cheesy pasta!
-Loaded with chicken, corn, beans, onions, and a warm enchilada sauce.
-The whole family will love this!
+Chicken fajita pasta combines all the savory flavors of fajitas in a cheesy pasta!
+Loaded with chicken, corn, beans, onions, and a homemade enchilada sauce.
+Baked cheesy and delicious!

 - Prep Time: 10 minutes

 - Total Time: 35 minutes